-Research regulations and policies are necessary to codify and enforce the expectations of the American public relative to how animals are used in biomedical research, teaching, and testing.
-For over fifty years and thirty years respectively, the Animal Welfare Act and Regulations and the Public Health Service Policy on Humane Care and Use of Laboratory Animals have provided a reasonable balance between expanding the knowledge base in medical and associated sciences to enhance the nation's economic wellbeing and ensure a continued high return on the public investment in research and protecting the welfare of the animals used in these endeavors.
+Research regulations and policies enhance the nation's economic wellbeing by ensuring a continued high return on public investment.
+They are also necessary to codify and enforce the expectations of the American public about how animals are used in biomedical research, teaching, and testing.
+For over fifty and thirty years, respectively, the Animal Welfare Act and Regulations and the PHS Policy have provided a reasonable balance between expanding the knowledge base in medical and associated sciences and protecting the welfare of the animals used in these endeavors.
 However, certain existing requirements consume researcher time and are due for review.
-In this effort, the agencies will continue to promote the highest level of scientific integrity, public accountability, and social responsibility in the conduct of science.
+In this effort, the agencies will continue to promote the highest levels of scientific integrity, public accountability, and social responsibility in the conduct of science.

-In the coming years, NIH, USDA, and FDA intend to make progress on the steps and actions described in this report and will identify additional areas to protect animal welfare while reducing unnecessary administrative burden on researchers.
+In the next two years, NIH, USDA, and FDA intend to make progress on the steps and actions described in this report and will identify additional areas to protect animal welfare while reducing unnecessary administrative burden on researchers.